 Welcome to TheBigClockStore.com.
-We are a small, family run business based in Mesa, Arizona that has been crafting oversize wall clocks and personalized wall clocks for over 12 years.
-Though our business is small, our clocks most certainly aren't; we specialize in creating wall clocks in a diverse range of styles - from elegant Vintage Wall Clocks to avant-garde, contemporary designs.
-We have a show room in Mesa at 1744 W. Main St Mesa AZ.
+We are a small, family run business based in Mesa, Arizona that has been crafting large wall clocks and personalized wall clocks for over 12 years.
+Though our business is small, our clocks most certainly aren’t; we specialize in creating wall clocks in a diverse range of styles – from elegant Vintage Wall Clocks to avant-garde, contemporary designs.

 Here are some of the best things about our company:

 - Each clock style made by my company comes in nine sizes!!!
 So, no matter if you need a small office clock or a huge, oversize wall clock, we have a size to fit your needs.
 Our sizes are: 10″, 12″, 15″, 18″, 24″, 30″, 36″ (3 ft diameter), 48″ (4 ft. diameter) and 60″ (5 ft. diameter)!